simmx/Sales-Dashboard-PowerBI/README.md

-Conducted data wrangling and a bit of data model with Power BI to created a dashboard based on sales data.
+Conducted data wrangling and a bit of data modeling with Power BI to created a dashboard based on sales data.
 Data was obtained from the following [link](https://drive.google.com/drive/folders/1uIvu9IV42xtffHigw6NLuV11PfsMvCem).